topal-team/elf/docs/advanced_usage.rst

 When using manual partitioning, you need to:

 1. Split your model into parts yourself
+2. Materialize each part to the correct device
-2. Define sources and targets for communication
+3. Define sources and targets for communication
-3. Set ``partitioner=False`` in the Pipeline
+4. Set ``partitioner=False`` in the Pipeline

 .. code-block:: python